holodeck-b2b/Holodeck-B2B/README.md

 Holodeck B2B
 ============

-Holodeck B2B is free open-source software for B2B messaging, based on the OASIS specifications for ebXML Messaging version 3 and AS4 profile.
+Holodeck B2B is a B2B messaging solution that implements the OASIS specifications for ebMS3 and AS4 profile.
+It is Java based and runs on most platforms.

 For more information visit the website at http://holodeck-b2b.org